Deli-Style Potato Salad

 - Paprika, optional

 - Place potatoes in a large saucepan and cover with water.
 Bring to a boil.
-Reduce heat; cover and cook for 10-15 minutes or until tender.
+Reduce heat; cover and cook until tender, 10-15 minutes.
 Drain and set aside to cool.

 - Slice remaining eggs and arrange over salad; sprinkle with paprika if desired.
 Cover and refrigerate for 4 hours before serving.